Robert Yates (NASCAR owner): 1995

 With the team in need of a full-time replacement while Irvan was sidelined, Yates brought Dale Jarrett from Joe Gibbs Racing to drive the #28.

 Jarrett won at Pocono in July.
 In October Irvan returned to the track driving a second Yates car No. 88 in a race at North Wilkesboro, N.C.
 Irvan led six laps and finished sixth.

 Expansion

 In 1996 Yates expanded to two full-time teams with Irvan back behind the wheel of the No. 28 Ford and Dale Jarrett driving the No. 88 car.
 The new team wasted no time showing its muscle with Jarrett, under the leadership of rookie crewchief Todd Parrott won the Busch Clash at Daytona and the Daytona 500.
-Irvan secured the outside pole for the Daytona 500 alongside Dale Earnhardt Sr. who was in his eighteenth attempt to win the Daytona 500.
+Irvan secured the outside pole for the Daytona 500 alongside Dale Earnhardt who was in his eighteenth attempt to win the Daytona 500.
 Irvan also won his Gatorade Twin 125 Qualifying Race.
 Jarrett also won the Coca-Cola 600 at Charlotte and the Brickyard 400 and at Michigan in August and finished third in the final Winston Cup points standings behind Hendrick Motorsports teammates Terry Labonte (the Champion) and Jeff Gordon.